How to make your phone battery last for one week and longer with this simple trick

 The easiest part was to port the most phone actions to the laptop.
 I did read mails on the phone a lot, though I didn't reply very often.
 Sometimes I just flagged some as important and left the work for later.
 Doing email on my laptop only resulted in more consistency and structure for me, and additionally saved quite some time and stress in my off-work time.

 Randomly browsing the web or looking up stuff on Wikipedia, just like reading feeds and timelines was also easy to replace and led to more structure and much less distraction.
 Interestingly, I don't think that I'm spending more time on the laptop now, but I never took any measure to verify that ;)

 I used my phone as second factor for some two-factor authentication logins.
 For now I also replaced that with the OTP module of my password manager pass.
-It still is a valid second factor, as I need the device additionally to the laptop, however, I think I will replace that with a security key in future.
+It still is a valid second factor, as I need the laptop additionally to the password, however, I think I will replace that with a security key in future.